Become a StudyPortals member and get access to exclusive information, like scholarships and student reviews, related to your favourite programme!

-You follow a modular programme (180 credits in total), which comprises four taught modules (30 credits each) and a dissertation of 15,000 words (60 credits); the latter to be submitted at the end of the year of study.
-The modules normally available are:
+You follow a modular programme (180 credits in total), which comprises six taught modules (20 credits each) and a dissertation of 15,000 words (60 credits); the latter to be submitted at the end of the year of study.
+Students following the Commercial Law programme study a minimum of four of their six modules from the list below:

 * Commercial Conflict of Laws

-* English Law of the International Sale of Goods
+* English Law of International Sale of Goods

 * Financing of International Trade